-- 1. Be a U.S. citizen or an eligible non-citizen with a valid social security number. - 2.
-Be registered with Selective Service if you are a male who was born on or after January 1, 1960. - Meet eligibility requirements if you have ever been convicted of selling or possession of illegal drugs while you were receiving federal student aid. - 4.
-Not be in default on a student loan or owe an overpayment or repayment to a Title IV financial aid program. - 5.
-Complete the Admissions requirements into an eligible curriculum program. - 6.
-Meet and maintain Satisfactory Academic Progress Standards as related to Financial Aid.
+- Be a U.S. citizen or an eligible non-citizen with a valid social security number. - Not be in default on a student loan or owe an overpayment or repayment to a Title IV financial aid program. - Complete the Admissions requirements into an eligible curriculum program. - Meet and maintain Satisfactory Academic Progress Standards as related to Financial Aid.